harshit77/Microfrontend/README.md

 ![App OverView ] (/appOverview.png)
 ## Integration Technique used
-> There are basically 3 techniques to implemenent integration
+> There are basically 3 techniques to implemenent integration.
+Here we have used **Run Time integration**.

+- Build Time integration
+- Run Time Integration
+- Server Integration